sigmaboy/nopaystation_scripts/README.md

 ### download_update.sh
 With this script you can download all available PS Vita game updates.
 The first parameter is the path to your \*.tsv file and the second is the game's media ID.
+It places the files in a created directory from the current working directory named $MEDIAID\_update.
 For example:
 ```bash
 $ ./download_update.sh /home/tux/Downloads/GAME.tsv PCSE00986